Intel Xe: Xe-HPG (High Performance Graphics)

+Xe-LPG (Low Power Graphics)

+The Xe-LPG architecture is a low power variant of Xe-HPG designed for the tile-based iGPUs (tGPUs) of Intel's Meteor Lake and Arrow Lake processors.

+It is based on the same Arc Alchemist graphics (Gen 12.7) used by Intel's Arc A-series graphics cards but is optimized for operation with lower wattage and higher performance per watt.

 Intel Xe 2

 A successor to Xe was revealed during Intel Architecture Day 2021, under the name of Xe 2, codenamed Battlemage.
-It is currently under development.
-In an exclusive Interview with HardwareLuxx Tom Peterson confirmed that Xe2 will be segmented into "Xe2-LPG" (Low Power Graphics) for integrated GPUs and "Xe2-HPG" (High Performane Graphics) for discrete GPUs.
+In an exclusive interview with HardwareLuxx Tom Petersen confirmed that Xe2 would be segmented into "Xe2-LPG" (Low Power Graphics) for integrated GPUs and "Xe2-HPG" (High Performance Graphics) for discrete GPUs.
+Xe 2 was first released with Xe2-LPG in Lunar Lake on September 24, 2024.
+On December 3 2024, Intel announced the Arc B-Series Graphics Cards for desktop, utilizing the Xe2-HPG architecture, which was later released on December 12 2024.

 Intel Xe 3

+Intel Xe 3 is the architecture for the iGPU in the upcoming Panther Lake products.
+It, among much of the Arc series, will support XeSS 3 at launch, which will include Multi-Frame Generation (MFG).
+Some Xe based products may support this after launch.

+Intel Xe 3P

-Intel Xe 3 is the upcoming successor to the Intel Xe 2 microarchitecture codenamed Celestial and is scheduled for a 2024 release as per Intel's GPU roadmap.
+Intel Xe 3P, codenamed Celestial, is the upcoming successor to the Intel Xe 2 and Xe 3 microarchitecture.

 Intel Xe 4

-Intel Xe 4 is the upcoming successor to the Intel Xe 3 microarchitecture codenamed Druid.
+Intel Xe 4, codenamed Druid, is the upcoming successor to the Intel Xe 3 microarchitecture.

 Products using Xe

 Integrated graphics

 Newer Intel processors use the Xe-LP microarchitecture.
-These include 11th generation Intel Core processors (codenamed "Tiger Lake" and "Rocket Lake"), 12th generation Intel Core processors (codenamed "Alder Lake"), and 13th generation Intel Core processors (codenamed "Raptor Lake").
+These include 11th generation Intel Core processors (codenamed "Tiger Lake" and "Rocket Lake"), 12th generation Intel Core processors (codenamed "Alder Lake"), 13th generation Intel Core processors (codenamed "Raptor Lake"), and 14th generation Intel Core processors (codenamed "Raptor Lake Refresh").
+The iGPUs in the Intel Core Ultra 100 series processors (codenamed "Meteor Lake") use the Xe-LPG microarchitecture.
+The Intel Core Ultra 200S and 200H/HX series processors (codenamed "Arrow Lake") also use the Xe-LPG microarchitecture in their iGPUs.
+Meanwhile, the Intel Core Ultra 200V series processors (codenamed "Lunar Lake") uses the Xe2-LPG microarchitecture.
+The upcoming Intel Core Ultra 300 series (codenamed "Panther Lake") uses the Xe3 microarchitecture.